CMSgov/design-system/examples/html-css/README.md

-## Example: Pure HTMS/CSS
+## Example: Pure HTML/CSS

-This shows the usage of CMS design system components on a pure HTML/CSS site.
+This shows the usage of CMS design system components on a pure HTML/CSS page with examples of:
+- basic article
+- simple form with submit button
+- using responsive classes

 Simply include the CSS file in the HTML document.

 ### Usage